BINF-3101/Lab_6_comparative_genomics_1/README.md

 &ensp;
 &ensp;
-## Step 4 Analyze your blast output
+## Step 3 Analyze your blast output

 Take a look at your blast results.
 You should **at least 1 significant hit** in your results.
 Answer the questions below about your blast output
 &ensp;
+# LQ 1
+How many sequences produced significant alignments to the reference Rad53?
+&ensp;
 # LQ 2
-How many sequences produced significant alignments to the reference PGM1?
+What is the E-value associated with your most significant alignment?
 &ensp;
 # LQ 3
-What is the E-value associated with your most significant alignment?
+What is your most significant alignment's % identity to the reference Rad53 sequence?
 &ensp;
 # LQ 4
-What is your most significant alignment's % identity to the reference PGM1 sequence?
-&ensp;
-# LQ 5
 What is the sequence's identifier (or name) producing the most significant alignment?

 &ensp;
 &ensp;
-## Step 5 Extract the sequences
+## Step 4 Extract the sequences
 &ensp;
-### Step 5a - Create a file with your sequence identifier in it
+### Step 4a - Create a file with your sequence identifier in it
-We want to get the nucleotide and protein sequences of the PGM1 ortholog.
+We want to get the nucleotide and protein sequences of the Rad53 ortholog.
 We can do this using the sequence identifier.

 We want to add the sequence identifier to a list of genes in a file.
 To do this we can use the bash command echo.